Safe sleep and rest

 Practices to support adequate supervision at sleep and rest times include:

-• Physically checking/inspecting sleeping children at regular intervals (for example, every 10 minutes for children under two years of age) by checking the rise and fall of the child’s chest and the child’s lip and skin colour from the side of the cot/bed.
+• physically checking/inspecting sleeping children at regular intervals (for example, every 10 minutes for children under 2 years of age) by checking the rise and fall of the child’s chest and the child’s lip and skin colour from the side of the cot/bed

 Download the department’s policy (PDF 215KB) and procedure (PDF 180KB) guidelines on safe sleep and rest for more detail on practice matters to consider.

-Services should consider the Red Nose safe sleep recommendations and the importance of carrying out a risk assessment for sleep and rest times.
+Services are required to conduct safe sleep risk assessments as per regulation 84C together with the Red Nose safe sleep recommendations.
 Conducting a risk assessment will assist educators to identify and mitigate risks associated with sleep and rest, tailored to your service’s unique context and children’s individual circumstances and needs.

 Services should communicate regularly with families about their safe sleep practices, especially during enrolment and when changes are made to policies and procedures.